raviq/compsoc/README.md

 ## Registration

-To take part in the competition, you need to register from the main
+To take part in the competition, you must register on the [COMPSOC main page](https://compsoc.algocratic.org/) under menu `COMPSOC 2023`.

 ## General Guidelines